Batman: Through The Looking Glass by Bruce Jones and Sam Kieth (graphic novel review).

-I heard about ‘Batman: Through The Looking Glass’ through the ‘Back Issue’ magazine in regards to this is a key story with the Bat versus the Mad Hatter.
-Writer Bruce Jones is matched with a very stylised art of Sam Kieth.
+I heard about ‘Batman: Through The Looking Glass’ through the ‘Back Issue’ magazine regarding this being a key story with the Bat versus the Mad Hatter.
+Writer Bruce Jones is matched with the very stylised art of Sam Kieth.
 The problem is the dividing line between reality and the drug-induced reality the Batman faces himself in.
-The stylised long ears given to the Batman will make you wonder how he can walk through standard doors without having them being bent over.
+The stylised long ears given to Batman will make you wonder how he can walk through standard doors without having them bent over.

-The story hits all the recognised tropes except, maybe the Queen of Hearts, although she might have been heavily disguised, from Lewis Carroll’s stories, just in a distorted way.
+The story hits all the recognised tropes except, maybe, the Queen of Hearts, although she might have been heavily disguised, from Lewis Carroll’s stories, just in a distorted way.
 I did come away from this graphic novel wondering just what they were on when they did this.
 The creators, that is.
-The plot does move towards something related to Gotham City’s city hall but not sure if that made sense to the plot.
+The plot does move towards something related to Gotham City’s city hall, but I’m not sure if that made sense to the plot.

 GF Willmetts